Some of our services have changed. Please see our services page for more details

 • over tanks, pits or water

-If a worker falls from a height of two or more meters, they are likely to sustain a serious injury, permanent disability or die.
+If a worker falls from a height of 2 or more metres, they are likely to sustain a serious injury, permanent disability or die.

-Injury and damage from people or items falling can occur as a result of
+Injury and damage caused by people or items falling can occur as a result of:

 • poor edge protection